Skip to content

 • Ensure the "base fork" is the original repository.

-• Confirm the "base" is the branch where you want your changes – often 'master'.
+• Confirm the "base" is the branch where you want your changes – often 'main'.

 • Assign "head fork" to your forked repository.